igbatov/sci-map/README.md

 ## Phenomena-produces-phenomena hierarchical structure
 General rule of the map: every node follows from other nodes (premise nodes) by means of induction, deduction or abduction.
-Also, two nodes A and B are linked in case one should understand A to understand B.
+Also, two nodes A and B are linked in case one should understand A to understand B (A use concept B).

 Every node represents an experimental fact (E) or model/concept (M).